 Two-step verification makes sure that anyone trying to log into your account requires the verification code sent to your mobile device.

 As part of most two-step verification set-ups, you can set-up backup telephone numbers and email addresses so you’ll never find yourself locked out of your account.
 Google even lets you print out a set of single use only verification codes to keep in a safe place as a further backup.

 The next step up from using text messages to get your authentication codes is to use an app.
 Without getting too technical, what the apps do is generate an encryption key between your device and the service in question that allows them both to generate the same code independently of each other.
 This means that even if you don’t have mobile service to receive a text message, you can still get your authentication code.

 The popular Lifehacker blog has listed the best authentication apps for both iPhone and Android devices here, personally I use the Google authenticator app, it allows me to generate codes for all of my online accounts, Facebook, AWS, Google, etc etc

 One of the best resources I could find was Google two-factor authentication page, it describes really well what it is and how it works.

 You can enable two-factor authentication for your Facebook account, click the link here and find out more, go to “Login Approvals”.
 I’ve got it set up in my authenticator app so it all works very well for me.

-Find out more on using two step verification for Microsoft services here.
-Microsoft have their own code generator app for their services.
+Find out more on using two-step verification for Microsoft services here.
+Microsoft has its own code generator app for its services.